 My name is Kerem Gungor.
 I am a senior environmental engineer at DEP Bureau of Land Resources.
-I am writing this testimony to express my personal experience with engineer recruitment and share my personal thoughts with the Committee in support of LD 2121, An Act to Address Chronic Understaffing of State Government Positions, sponsored by Representative Drew Gattine.
+I am writing this testimony to express my personal experience with engineer recruitment and share my personal thoughts with the Committee in support of LD 1854, An Act to Complete and Implement the Comprehensive Review of the Classification and Compensation System for Executive Branch Employees, sponsored by Representative Drew Gattine.

-I am currently supervising two environmental engineers and two assistant environmental engineers.
-I have one vacant assistant environmental engineer position in my team.
+I am currently supervising two environmental engineers and one assistant environmental engineer.
+I have two vacancies in my team: one environmental engineer, one assistant environmental engineer.
 The Bureau of Land Resources relies on my team's technical expertise to ensure that the land development projects are permitted in compliance with the state's stormwater regulations so that their impact on Maine's waters is mitigated.

 Since I assumed this supervisory position in March 2022, I tried to recruit for the vacant environmental engineer position which requires the successful candidate to have a "professional engineer" license issued by the State Board of Licensure for Professional Engineers.
 None of the applicants was qualified for the position; hence, we could not move forward with interviews and fill the position.
 Unfortunately, this is a common occurrence.
 Before I assumed the senior environmental engineer position, the Bureau attempted to hire an environmental engineer.
 This attempt was also unsuccessful.
 Non-competitive salary is a major reason hampering recruitment.
 I must note that DEP provides 11% stipend on top of the base pay for the engineers.
 Even the pay augmented with this stipend does not attract qualified professionals.
+The management has recently decided to replace the vacant environmental engineer position in my team since the likelihood of filling an assistant environmental engineer position is higher than that of a full engineer.